Initial Value $41,000.00

-We launched our model Income Portfolio in May 2015, so we now have four years of history with which to work.
+With the growth in available contribution room, we decided to launch a model Income Portfolio in May 2015.
 The goal is to generate cash flow in the 5% range for TFSA accounts.
 This makes it especially useful for older people who want to receive tax-free income.
 You can withdraw the dividends/distributions earned each year without paying any tax, while leaving the principal intact.

 This approach will also work in RRSPs, RRIFs, and non-registered accounts.
 It just won’t be as tax-effective in those cases.

 This is not a low-risk portfolio.
 It is entirely invested in stocks, which makes it more vulnerable than a balanced portfolio that includes bond holdings.
 This means that anyone who wishes to emulate this portfolio should be more interested in steady cash flow and not fixated on the bottom-line value from month to month.
 That will vary up or down, depending on conditions.
 As long as you are still receiving your 5% cash return, don’t be overly concerned by the share price movements.

 At the time I launched this portfolio, the maximum cumulative lifetime contribution for a TFSA was $41,000, so that was the initial starting value.

 I selected 10 securities from The Income Investor Recommended List.
 All are traded on the TSX, so currency exchange is not a factor, except for the distributions from the limited partnerships, which are in U.S. dollars.
 I gave each security an initial weighting of approximately 10% for diversification and balance.

 Here are the components of the portfolio with a brief report on how they have performed since the last update in May.
 Prices are as of the close of trading on Nov.
 22.

 BCE Inc. (TSX, NYSE: BNS).
 BCE shares continued to move higher, aided in part by a decline in interest rates.
 We received two dividends for a total of $1.585 per share.
 At the current price, the stock yields a shade under 5%.